USharma002/USharma002.github.io/content/posts/bias-variance.md

 That third term, *irreducible error*, is the noise term in the true relationship that cannot fundamentally be reduced by any model.
 Given the true model and infinite data to calibrate it, we should be able to reduce both the bias and variance terms to 0.
-However, in a world with imperfect models and finite data, there is a **tradeoff between minimizing bias and minimizing variance**.
+However, in a world with imperfect models and finite data, there is a **tradeoff between minimizing bias and minimizing variance** as seen in [Figure 2.](#fig-complexity).

 # Experimentation